antomuli/aura/README.md

 **Q: If I don’t use Aura on my complex Backbone.js application, what am I missing out on?
 Can’t I just use Backbone.Marionette or Chaplin?**

-Backbone.Marionette provides a set of prefabricated Backbone.js views and collections with support for handling garbage collection and eliminating zombie views caused by undeleted references.
-Aura at the core level would not be 1.) biased toward backbone.js as a framework or 2.) specifics to handling views.
+Aura leaves the decision on JS vendor libraries up to you.
+There is no hard dependency on Backbone, while there is a plug-in to support it.
+You could use frameworks like Marionette inside of Aura if you chose to.

-Marionette, however, is comprised of components which are reusable in independently.
+Backbone.Marionette provides a set of prefabricated Backbone.js views to handle common display scenarios.
+The Views Marionette provides also helps with handling garbage collection, namely eliminating zombie views caused by undeleted references.
+Marionette View's also include its own event library built on top of Backbone.Events, that is also able to bind to non-`Backbone.View` objects and support for separating applications into modules.
+Marionette has a hard dependency on Backbone.js.

 **Q: How do you share a collection using Aura? e.g If I have a collection using many widgets, how do I correctly share this collection?**